 d) Even after bringing in the professional, a solution might not be present yet.
 However, it’s prudent for the mediator to point out how litigation might prove disruptive and expensive.
 On the other hand, it might be time-wasting since most of those litigating processes often drag on forever.

-e) At this point, if one of the parties still plan on suing the other, there is no chance of stopping them.
+e) At this point if one of the parties still plan on using the other, there is no chance of stopping them.
 However, it’s good to take some time since they might realise down the line that it is going to be stressful and time-consuming as well as costly.
 If that happens, it’s easy enough to settle out of court without any worries.

 Note that, any business can have disputes between the staff, customers, suppliers or competitors.
 Having a proper dispute resolution process will always work depending on whether the parties are prepared to settle the matter out of court.
 It’s also a good idea to look for a good mediator, arbitrator or law firm to act as a neutral party.